my-rna-health/rna-clock/README.md

 # rna-clock
-Repository to experiment with varios transcriptomic clocks
+Repository to experiment with various transcriptomic clocks

 #